Bob Seger: Doug Brown & The Omens

-As the Town Criers began landing more gigs, Bob Seger met a man named Doug Brown, backed by a band called The Omens.
-Seger joined Doug Brown & The Omens, who presumably had a bigger following than the Town Criers.
-While Doug Brown was the primary lead vocalist for the group, Seger would take the lead on some songs—covering R&B numbers.
-It was with this group that Seger first appeared on an officially released recording: the 1965 single "TGIF" backed with "First Girl", credited to Doug Brown and The Omens.
-Seger later appeared on Doug Brown and The Omens' parody of Barry Sadler's song "Ballad of the Green Berets" which was re-titled "Ballad of the Yellow Beret" and mocked draft evaders.
-Soon after its release, Sadler and his record label threatened Brown and his band with a lawsuit, and the recording was withdrawn from the market.
+As the Town Criers landed more gigs, Seger met Doug Brown, who fronted The Omens.
+Seger joined the band, as they were more established than the Town Criers.
+While Brown was the primary lead vocalist, Seger took the lead on some R&B numbers and made his first appearance on an officially released recording, the 1965 single "TGIF" (backed with "First Girl"), credited to Doug Brown and The Omens.
+Seger later appeared on Doug Brown and The Omens' parody of Barry Sadler's song "Ballad of the Green Berets", re-titled "Ballad of the Yellow Beret", which mocked draft evaders.
+Soon after its release, Sadler and his label threatened Brown and his band with a lawsuit, and the recording was withdrawn.

-While Bob was a member of The Omens, he met his longtime manager Edward "Punch" Andrews, who at the time was partnered with Dave Leone running the Hideout franchise, which consisted of four club locations from Clawson to Rochester Hills, where local acts would play, and a small-scale record label.
-Seger began writing and producing for other acts that Punch was managing, such as the Mama Cats and the Mushrooms (with Frey).
-Seger and Doug Brown were then approached by Punch and Leone to write a song for the Underdogs, another local band who recently had a hit with a song called "Man in the Glass".
-Seger contributed a song called "East Side Story", which ultimately proved to be a failure for the Underdogs.
+While with The Omens, Seger met his future manager Edward "Punch" Andrews, who at the time was partnered with Dave Leone running the Hideout franchise, consisting of four clubs ranging from Clawson to Rochester Hills, where local acts could play, and a small-scale record label.
+Seger started writing and producing other acts that Punch managed, such as the Mama Cats and the Mushrooms (with Glenn Frey).
+Seger and Brown were then approached by Punch and Leone to write a song for the Underdogs, a local band who recently had a hit with "Man in the Glass".
+Seger contributed a song called "East Side Story", which was unsuccessful.